corifowler/cori-list-app/Readme.md

 * View all user lists
 * Add items to each list
 * Update & Delete lists and their items
+* Users can add comments to lists & view comments

 ### Possible Additions